-Introduces students to the basic components of the criminal justice system in the United States.
+Credits: 3 Introduces students to the basic components of the criminal justice system in the United States.
 Concepts of crime, crime data, victimization, perspectives and views of crime, theory, and law are discussed.
 Particular attention to the criminal justice process, interaction and conflict between criminal justice agencies, and current criminal justice issues are examined.
 This

-Examines policing in the United States, including: historical foundations, emerging issues, and the relationship between law enforcement and the community.
+Credits: 3 Examines policing in the United States, including: historical foundations, emerging issues, and the relationship between law enforcement and the community.
 The various types of law enforcement agencies, their administrative practices, and the behavior of those involved in the delivery of police services are examined from the perspective of democratic values, racial and ethnic

-Examines the history and total correctional process from law enforcement through the administration of justice, probation, prisons, correctional institutions, and parole.
+Credits: 3 Examines the history and total correctional process from law enforcement through the administration of justice, probation, prisons, correctional institutions, and parole.
 Also examines the principles, theories, phenomena and problems of the crime, society, and the criminal justice system from the perspective of criminology and the criminal justice system in general.
 Emphasizes the role

 Credits: 3 Introduces and applies methods for criminal justice and criminology with an emphasis on the scientific method and the role of empirical inquiry into criminal justice and criminology.
 This course will include the study of methodologies of data collection and analysis, the logic of research, the role of theory, measurement, sampling and research designs.

 Credits: 3 Demonstrates to the student the role the crime victim plays in the criminal justice system.
 The traditional response that a crime victim receives from the system will be studied and the psychological, emotional and financial impact these responses have on victimization will be analyzed.